Wiibuntu/Minecraft-DSi/README.md

 # MC DSi Prototype

-This is a minimal Nintendo DSi prototype scaffold intended as the first stage of a MinecraftConsoles-inspired handheld port.
+This is a minimal Nintendo DSi port of Minecaft Legacy Edition

 ## Requirements